Declaration on Corporate Governance

 Gender diversity and targets

 The Supervisory Board of FMC AG & Co.
-KGaA has resolved on May 10, 2017 to set the target for the representation of female Supervisory Board members at 30% and has set an implementation period ending on May 9, 2022.
-With two female members (33%), the composition of the Supervisory Board in the year under review was in line with this target.
+KGaA had resolved in 2017 to set the target for the representation of female Supervisory Board members at 30% and had set an implementation period ending on May 9, 2022.
+In the reporting year, the Supervisory Board of FMC AG & Co.
+KGaA resolved to renew the aforementioned target for the representation of female Supervisory Board members and set an implementation period ending on May 9, 2027.
+According to the new target, at least 30% and in any case not less than two members of the Supervisory Board of FMC AG & Co.
+KGaA shall be female.
+With two female members out of a total of six (33%), the composition of the Supervisory Board in the year under review was in line with both the target figure applicable until May 9, 2022, and the new target figure.

 The Management Board is statutorily obliged to determine targets for female representation in the two top management levels below the Management Board and a respective implementation period.
-The implementation period for the first-time application in target figures adopted in 2015 expired on December 31, 2020.
-Against this background, the Management Board has determined new targets for female representation in the two top management levels below the Management Board and the respective new implementation periods.
-In this context, the definition of the two management levels below the Board of Management for which targets are to be set has also been adjusted.
-The positions of the first and second management levels are now determined on the basis of a global job evaluation system considering impact and contribution of the position, the required skills relating to communication and innovation as well as general knowledge and expertise.
-The target figure for the first management level to be achieved by the end of the implementation period on December 31, 2025 is 22%.
-At the end of the year under review, 17.5% (2020: 18.3%) of managers in this first management level were female.
-The target figure for the second management level to be achieved by the end of the implementation period on December 31, 2025 is 32%.
-At the end of the year under review, 27.9% (2020: 28.3%) of managers in this second management level were female.
+The Management Board in November 2020 had determined targets for female representation in the two top management levels below the Management Board and corresponding new implementation periods.
+The positions of the first and second management levels were determined on the basis of a global job evaluation system considering impact and contribution of the position, the required skills relating to communication and innovation as well as general knowledge and expertise.
+The target figure for the first management level to be achieved by the end of the implementation period on December 31, 2025, was 22%.
+At the end of the year under review, 20.3% (2021: 17.5%) of managers in this first management level were female.
+The target figure for the second management level to be achieved by the end of the implementation period on December 31, 2025, was 32%.
+At the end of the year under review, 34.7% (2021: 27.9%) of managers in this second management level were female.

-The status of implementation of the targets for the share of women at the end of each year therefore is as follows:
+The respective share of women at the end of the respective year therefore is as follows:

 2 The definition of targets for the Management Board is not required.

 If there is need for action regarding the composition of the Management Board, potential internal or external candidates for the corresponding addition to the Management Board are identified.
 For the identification of suitable external candidates, the Supervisory Board of the General Partner obtains the support of external consultants, where necessary.
 When evaluating suitable candidates, not only their individual knowledge and experience, but also their personality and its added value to the best possible composition of the Management Board is taken into account.
-With the composition of the Management Board, a cooperative working environment across all departments and in the interest of the entire Company shall be created that not only allows but rather also promotes constructive criticism.
-The Chairman of the Management Board is closely involved in the entire selection process.
+With the composition of the Management Board, a cooperative working environment across all departments shall be created in the interest of the entire company that not only allows but rather also promotes constructive criticism.
+The Chair of the Management Board is closely involved in the entire selection process.

 The Supervisory Board of the General Partner pays attention to diversity in the composition of the Management Board in accordance with recommendation B.1 of the Code.